Inclusion riders: How Frances McDormand wants to spur change in Hollywood

 Until now, there hasn't been much talk about using them to change systemic problems in the entertainment industry.
 The Annenberg Inclusion Initiative, which has produced many reports on the lack of women and minorities in movies, tweeted an explanation of the phrase and its power, if actors were to demand change through their lawyers.

 Stacy Smith, an associate professor and director of the Annenberg Inclusion Initiative at the University of Southern California, has championed the use of inclusion riders.
-In December 2014, she wrote a column for The Hollywood Reporter in which she called for Hollywood to adopt the "Rooney Rule," which forces professional football teams to interview minority candidates.
+In December 2014, she wrote a column for The Hollywood Reporter in which she called for Hollywood to adopt the "Rooney Rule," which forces NFL teams to interview minority candidates for head coaching positions.

 In October 2016, she gave a TED Talk where she discussed inclusion riders specifically: